Paulmayock/the_sesh_recipes/README.md

 - Daisy Mcgirr and David Bowers who helped me with my project setup and ideas for a project and throughout.

-- StackOverflow and Slack communinity for tips on how to write some of code for my project
+- StackOverflow and Slack communinity for tips on how to write some of code for my project.